Date Updated: 07/25/2025

 Causes

-Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

-• Regular use of certain stomach medications.
+• Regular use of certain stomach medicines.
 Fundic gland polyps are common among people who regularly take proton pump inhibitors to reduce stomach acid.
 These polyps are generally small and aren't a cause for concern.

 Risk factors

 • Age.
-Stomach polyps are more common among people in midadulthood to late adulthood.
+Stomach polyps are more common among people in mid-adulthood to late adulthood.

 • Bacterial stomach infection.
 Helicobacter pylori (H. pylori) bacteria are a common cause of the gastritis that contributes to hyperplastic polyps and adenomas.